+Previously, the Company had an available \$150.0 million unsecured line of credit commitment (Existing Credit Agreement) for general corporate and acquisitions purposes which was previously scheduled to expire in November 2023.
 In May 2020, the Company entered into an amended agreement with the lenders (First Amendment) which increased the available unsecured line of credit commitment to \$200.0 million and extended the maturity of the line of credit to May 2025.
-The First Amendment, which includes an additional \$50.0 million that the Company can request, revised the definition of EBITDA and added customary LIBOR benchmark replacement language to the Existing Credit Agreement.
+In March 2021, the Company entered into a second amendment and restated credit agreement (Second Amendment) which increased the available unsecured line of credit commitment to \$350 million and extended the maturity to March 2026.